melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

 !!! attention "Important"
     **Attendees are required to bring their own laptop computers.**

-    At least one week before the workshop, participants should install the software and data files below.
-This should provide sufficient time for participants liaise with their own IT support should they encounter any IT problems.
+    At least one week before the workshop, participants should install the software specified below.
+This should provide sufficient time for participants to liaise with their own IT support should they encounter any IT problems.

 ### Required Software
 * For information about required software, click [here](../workshop_delivery_mode_info/workshops_nectar.md).

 ### Required Data
-* No additional data needs to be downloaded for this workshop.
+* No additional data need to be downloaded for the live delivery workshop.
+* Instructions for data download for independent completion of this workshop are included in Section 1.

 -------------------------------
 ### Mode of Delivery